linusshops/common/README.md

 Common also provides a way to do this via layout XML, treating the csv block as a data source to be injected into a core/template block with a generic template.

 * Create your static data block in CMS.
-In our example, our block's name is common_example.
+In our example, our block's name is `common_example`.
 Our static block content would be as follows:
 ```
 "foo","bar"